Alveo/hcsvlab-docs/WebAppDevSetup.md

     $ createuser -sP hcsvlab # create superuser and prompt for password

-<a name="clone-hcsvlab"></a>
+<a name="hcsvlab-development-environment-setup"></a>
-###Clone HCSVLab
+##HCSvLab Development Environment Setup
-If Ruby Version Manager is not already installed on the development environment follow the instructions at https://rvm.io/rvm/install
+If Ruby Version Manager (rvm) is not already installed on the development environment please follow the <a href="https://rvm.io/rvm/install" target="_blank">official instructions</a> to install it.

 **In Ubuntu and Mac OS X**